ashlinrodrig/532_final-project/README.md

 - As the dataset is huge, training the Flan-T5 model takes a lot of time, so, I have added the training data csv file, 80% of which has been used to train the model and have added the zip file of the model here - https://drive.google.com/file/d/1mZARX-LWDJv0jeNX2CkufnUhJraMzTAT/view?usp=sharing.
 Please use your UMass email to access the model.

+## Instructions to Run the LSTM Model

+- Open the Notebook: Navigate to the LSTM_532.ipynb notebook located in this repository.

+- Download the Dataset: Download the f1dataset.csv file from the link provided in the repository.

+- Update Dataset Path: In the notebook, locate the section where the dataset path is specified and update it to the location where you have saved the f1dataset.csv file.

+- Run the Notebook: After setting the correct dataset path, run all the cells in the notebook to begin training and evaluating the model.

 ## Results:

 Flan T5 <br>